-(95:5, v/v) and DCM/methanol (1:1, v/v), respectively.
-The apolar and GDGT fractions were dried under a nitrogen flow and weighed.
-Selected apolar fractions were measured using gas chromatography-mass spectrometry (GC-MS), to determine the thermal maturity of the sediments based on the degree of isomerisation of hopanes.
-5 Analyses were performed on a Thermo Finnigan Trace Gas Chromatograph (GC) Ultra connected to a Thermofinnigan DSQ mass spectrometer operated at 70 eV, with a range of m/z 50-800 and a cycle time of 3 scans s-1.
+samples were analyzed because it is very unlikely that the degree of thermal maturity will change over a distance of 25 m (difference in depth of the studied section).
+This relates to the relatively modest geothermal gradient of 2.5 °C per 100 m.
+Analyses were performed on a Thermo Finnigan Trace Gas Chromatograph (GC) Ultra connected to a Thermo Finnigan DSQ mass spectrometer operated at 70 eV, with a range of m/z 50-800 and a cycle time of three scans s-1.
 The temperature program and column conditions resemble that of Sinninghe Damsté et al. (2008).
-To quantify the GDGT abundances a known amount of C46 GDGT-standard was added (Huguet et al., 2006), after which the GDGT-fractions were re-dissolved in hexane/propanol (99:1, v/v) and filtered over a 0.45 μm mesh PTFE filter.
-The filtered GDGT fractions were analysed using high performance liquid chromatography-atmospheric pressure chemical ionization/mass spectrometry (HPLC-APCI/MS) according to the method described in Schouten et al. (2007).
-Analysis were performed on an Agilent 1290 infinity series coupled to a 6130 single quadrupole MSD, equipped with auto-injection system and HP-Chemstation software.
-Separation was achieved on a Prevail Cyano column (150 mm × 2.1 mm, 3 μm; Alltech).
-Selective ion monitoring was used to detect the GDGTs, for which it was exhibited that for samples with a high TEX86 value, a concentration of 0.1 ng of injected GDGTs on the LC column was still sufficient to yield trustworthy TEX86 values (Schouten et al., 2007).
-The minimum GDGT concentration injected on the LC column per measurement in this study was ~ 0.3 ng.
-TEX86-index values were calculated after Schouten et al. (2002), and converted to absolute annual average sea surface temperatures (SSTs) using the TEX^H86 Kim et al. (2010) modern core top calibration, which has a calibration error of 2.5 °C. Analytical reproducibility was generally better than 0.3 °C.
+To quantify the GDGT abundances, a known amount of C46 GDGT standard was added (Huguet et al., 2006), after which the GDGT fractions were re-dissolved in hexane/propanol (99:1, v/v) and filtered over a 0.45 μm mesh PTFE filter.
+The filtered GDGT fractions were analyzed using high-performance liquid chromatography - atmospheric pressure chemical ionization mass spectrometry (HPLC-APCI MS) according to the method described in Schouten et al. (2007a).
+Analyses were performed on an Agilent 1290 infinity series coupled to a 6130 single quadrupole MSD, equipped with autoinjection system and HP-Chemstation software.
+Separation was achieved on a Prevail Cyano column (150 mm \times 2.1 mm,

+$3 \, \mu m$; Alltech).
+GDGTs (m/z 1018-1302) were detected using selective ion monitoring.
+For this method, it was exhibited that for samples with a high TEX86 value, a concentration of 0.1 ng of injected GDGTs on the liquid chromatography (LC) column was still sufficient to yield credible TEX86 values (Schouten et al., 2007a).
+The minimum GDGT concentration injected on the LC column per measurement in this study was \sim 0.3 ng.
+TEX86 index values were calculated after Schouten et al. (2002), and converted to absolute annual average sea surface temperatures (SSTs) using the TEX^H86 Kim et al. (2010) modern core top calibration, which has a calibration error of 2.5 °C. Analytical reproducibility was generally better than 0.3 °C.